kontainapp/km-releases/GettingStarted.md

 ### AWS

 For AWS, Kontain can run on `*.metal` instances.
 For virtual instances, Kontain provides `kkm` kernel module and pre-build AMI with Ubuntu20.
-Unfortunately AWS does not support nested virtualization  on non-metal instanses, so a kernel modules is required.
+Unfortunately AWS does not support nested virtualization  on non-metal instances, so a kernel modules is required.

 ### Other clouds (vSphere, GCP, ...)